 Next, head to Pulteney Bridge, one of only four bridges in the world lined with shops.
 This picturesque bridge crosses the River Avon and is perfect for a leisurely stroll.
 On the other side, you’ll find The Weir, a crescent-shaped dam that offers stunning views and is a popular photo spot.

-For the best views of the bridge and weir, head to Parade Gardens (entry fee £2), or walk along the canal for free.
+For the best views of the bridge and weir, head to Parade Gardens (entry fee usually £2), or walk along the canal for free.
 If you’re looking for more of Bath’s best photo spots, I’ve got a whole guide on it!

 Afternoon: Coffee and a Stroll Through the Gardens